Michigan Summer Programs for High School Students

 High school students, who are interested in participating in a Michigan summer program, are encouraged to spend some time researching, reading about, and comparing opportunities.
 It is important to consider aspects of programs such as dates, cost, location, topic of focus, housing, and daily schedule.

-In general, students who research summer programs are more likely to find those that match with their goals, schedule, and interests.
+In general, students who research summer programs are more likely to find those that match up with their goals, schedule, and interests.
 This page includes, below, information about specific Michigan summer programs.
 Examining the specific programs, below, can be helpful in regards to finding out about summer opportunities of interest.

 Michigan Summer Program Spotlights